How Much Does a Car Wrap Cost? And Nine Other Car Wrap Questions:Posted on September 5, 2018

 How Does Car Wrapping Work?

-A wrap is essentially a large graphic or decal, which instead of being applied to a single part of a car, is applied to the entire body (in sections).
+A wrap is a large graphic or decal.
+Instead of applying it to a single part of the vehicle, you apply wraps to the entire body (in sections).

 Why Do A Car Wrap?

-The main reasons to have a wrap done varies depending on whether it is commercial or personal.
-Commercial car wrap if often to promote a brand or service, with the graphic reflecting the given industry.
-Personal wrap is simply for your own pleasure!
-It’s an inexpensive way of making your car look slick, whether you go with a matte or shiny finish.
+Secondly, personal wrap is simply for your own pleasure!
+It is an inexpensive way of making your car look slick, whether you go with a matte or shiny finish.

 Will Car Wrap Damage Paint?

-As long as it is applied professionally and with high-quality materials, the paint will be undamaged.
+As long as you apply it professionally and with high-quality materials, there will be no damage to the paint.